Design Editing

 Studio UG lets you define your own scheduling attributes and can also detect qualifying attributes that already exist within your design data for further application (say, you wish to extend a drive finger and apply an existing location flag attribute to the new data):

-• Creating New Attributes– attributes can be added to the design by defining the desired attribute using the Attributes panel (making sure design data is unloaded first, and applying it using one of the available functions in Studio UG.
+• Create New Attributes– attributes can be added to the design by defining the desired attribute using the Attributes panel (making sure design data is unloaded first, and applying it using one of the available functions in Studio UG.
 The attributes panel is accessible with this icon in the top right of the panel:

-• Using Existing Attributes- carries existing attributes from project design files to activities.Studio UGwill add its own attributes to the design files as you progress through the advanced processes.
+• Use Existing Attributes- carries existing attributes from project design files to activities.Studio UGwill add its own attributes to the design files as you progress through the advanced processes.
 For this reason,Studio UGwill prevent any unnecessary attributes from being carried across from the design files to the activities which are generated from the design files.

 If attributes are to be carried across from the design to their subsequent activities, they must be listed in the Attributes panel.

-Display Data Labels
+Data Labels

-You can review the current values of an attribute for your design data using the Labels tools.
+Review the current values of an attribute for your design data using the Labels tools.
 You can show values for any attribute within your design data, including automatically-generated data.
 You can show one attribute value at a time.

 To apply labels to loaded design data:

-1. Load your design data (see above).
+1. Load your design data.

 Once design data is loaded (see above), you can visualize design strings with their corresponding string segment directions.
 This indicates the order in which precursor and successor activities will be applied during processing.

-Note: Changing FXS design string direction can have a significant impact on the results of solids and activity point calculations.
+Warning: Changing FXS design string direction can have a significant impact on the results of solids and activity point calculations.